kevinmatthes/routines/README.md

 state.
 In case a critical bug should be found in one of them, all would need to be edited by hand in order to fix it.

+All scripts are created for and tested with Octave.
+Although they might work with MATLAB, as well, a real support is for MATLAB compatibility is not provied, at the moment.

 ## License

 This project's license is **GPL 2** (as of June 1991).
 The whole license text